Fun Facts About Robotics

 - While robots may be a comparatively new human invention, it was conceptualized much earlier by none other than the famous artist and inventor Leonardo Da Vinci.
 Dubbed the 'mechanical knight', the robot was humanoid automation created by the artist in 1495.
 The robot knight could independently move its arms, sit, stand, and even raise his visor.
 A model of the robot is on display in a museum in Berlin, Germany.

 - The first speaking humanoid robot, Elektro, was constructed between 1937-38 by Westinghouse in Ohio, US.
 The robot was built to be seven feet tall, could walk on voice command, speak about 700 words, blow up balloons and move his head and arms.
 It has been featured in a movie and a song and is currently at the Mansfield Memorial Museum.

 - The world's first industrial robot, named Unimate, was invented by George Devol in the 1950s.
 The robot worked in General Motors on the assembly line at a plant in New Jersey, where its job was to lift die casting and weld them onto the auto bodies.
 This task was considered dangerous as toxic fumes could harm the general workers.

 - The robots, Spirit and Opportunity, trekked the Red planet for years and have been the source of invaluable information on Mars for years.
-The rover, Opportunity, still continues to traverse the Martian soil and has broken the record for extraterrestrial travel by covering more than 42 kilometres.
+The rover, Opportunity, continues to traverse the Martian soil and has broken the record for extraterrestrial travel by covering more than 42 kilometers.

-If your child shows an interest in mechanics and likes to find out how toys and machines work, a career in robotics might be a good option for him.
-Encourage his curiosity and help him increase his knowledge in the field by enrolling him for workshops and special classes on robotics.
+If your child shows an interest in mechanics and likes to find out how toys and machines work, it could culminate in a career in robotics.
+Encourage his curiosity and help him increase his knowledge in the field by enrolling him in workshops and special classes on robotics.